Doptelet Patient Tips

 - Fever, abdominal pain, nausea, headache, fatigue, and edema in the legs and arms were the most common side effects reported in people with CLD.

-- Headache, fatigue, easy bruising or bleeding (nosebleeds, bleeding gums), upper respiratory tract infection, joint pain, purple or red spots on your skin, and nasopharyngitis were the most common side effects reported in patients with ITP.
+- Headache, fatigue, easy bruising or bleeding (nosebleeds, bleeding gums), upper respiratory tract infection, joint pain, purple or red spots on your skin, and nasopharyngitis were the most common side effects reported in adults with ITP.

 - May be associated with blood clots (thrombotic and thromboembolic complications).
 Tell your doctor if you have ever had a blood clot, or a bleeding or blood clotting disorder other than thrombocytopenia.
 Your doctor will measure your platelet levels with a blood test before you start taking this medicine.
 Call your doctor or get emergency medical help if you have: chest pain, shortness of breath; fast heartbeats; pain, swelling, or redness in one or both legs; stomach pain or tenderness; sudden fever or chills, yellowing of your skin or eyes; or bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds.